njisaf/salmon-cookies/README.md

 # Thanks

 The code used to build the constructor function was inspired by [Erin Roby](https://github.com/erinroby).
 Listener Events code shamelessly adapted from [Sam Nuntz](https://github.com/Tuesday-Last).
+Form HTML created by [Sue Schuyler](https://github.com/SchuylerSue).